eisenzopf/qsip_specification/qsip_v1.0.md

 ### 11.1.
 Latency

-QSIP aims for low latency by:
+QSRP aims for low latency by:

 Using QUIC's 0-RTT or 1-RTT connection establishment.
 Multiplexing all communication over a single connection, avoiding head-of-line blocking between streams.